 As a big fan of gaming on Linux, I feel the responsibility for spreading the word about how to do this stuff on Linux.
-So today we’ll talk about installing League of Legends on Linux.
+So today we’ll talk about installing League of Legends on Linux, the game from Riot Games production.
 No matter what distro you have installed on your computer, I’ll try to make this tutorial as universal as possible.
 For the whole installation process, we’ll use Lutris.
 It’s a game collection manager which makes installation much easier.

 How to install League of Legends on any Linux

 First, you’ll need to install Lutris (software that takes care of wine configurations), read our article to find out how to do this.
 Then you have to visit the League of Legends page on the Lutris website.

 As you can see, under the picture, there are two installers available.
 I recommend choosing the more up-to-date one which has a bigger probability it will work.
 Click on the Install button on the right side of the installer’s row and the system should open the Lutris.